SirMonkii/SirMonkii/README.md

 I'm always trying to do programming challenges on my own, always testing my skills and constantly learning

-If you want talk to me, i always respond more quicker in Discord, my username is: Sir.
+If you want talk to me, I always respond more quicker in Discord, my username is: Sir.
 Monkii#8131

 がんばりましょう!!!